Growing Up Transgender

 - The role of the Health and Human Services professional in caring/advocating for the Transgender community.

-Christopher Jorgenson currently serves as the director of the Women's & LGBTQ Resource Center at UW-Eau Claire.
+Christopher Jorgenson currently serves as the director of the Gender & Sexuality Resource Center at UW-Eau Claire.
 When not on campus, engaged in advocacy work and teaching in the Women's Studies program, he can be seen traveling around the state providing a variety of training program, most notable: Safe Space Training, Sexual Assault Bystander Intervention Training, (Being) Sex and (Doing) Gender: The Difference and Why It Matters, and QPR & Campus Connect suicide prevention gatekeeper training programs.
 He hails from Wisconsin and California, the latter of which has made him hate winter even more than he already did.

 Alexandra Hall, MD, is a family physician with extensive experience in transgender medical care.
 Trained at Mount Sinai School of Medicine and the University of Vermont, she worked for Dean Health Care, Cornell University, and now the University of Wisconsin-Stout.
 She frequently conducts workshops and trainings for mental and medical health professionals on the care of transgender clients, both on a regional and national level, and has been involved in advocacy for improved access to care as well as appropriate insurance coverage for transgender people.